-“Mules-of-Marius” is what Roman legionaries were called after the reforms of General Marius, who ordered legionaries instead of mules to carry their baggage on the march.
+“Mules-of-Marius” is what Roman legionaries were called after the reforms of General Marius, who ordered that legionaries would have to carry their baggage by themselves.

 „Mules-of-Marius” was originally designed as a small travelling exhibition for schools.
-It was designed to foster the imagination and curiosity of pupils from grade 5 (i.e. 10 years and older) and to engage teachers and pupils alike.
-With the support of many enthusiasts and based on valuable academic advice, the exhibition grew rapidly and is presented in full size for the first time at the Historic Museum of Regensburg, Germany, from Sept 2015 until Feb 2016.
+It was designed to foster the imagination and curiosity of pupils and teachers alike.
+With the support of many enthusiasts and based on valuable academic advice, the exhibition grew rapidly.
+Since 2015 it is exclusively presented in museums.

 Inspiration, not Explanation